-Cattle Ivermectin for Dogs
+Cattle Ivermectin For Dogs

 Seeking an alternative source of heartworm medication, many dog owners consider using ivermectin-based medications marketed for use in cattle.
 Unlike formulations for dogs, these medications are available without a prescription.
 However, as these cattle-oriented drugs are intended for much larger animals, and feature different concentrations than those designed for dogs, they can be difficult to measure and administer safely.
 Additionally, some dogs are sensitive to ivermectin so such off-label usage is unwise.